“If you build it, they will come.”

 But how much is too much?

-Although there’s no standard rule, the following chart showing industry averages will give you an idea of how to achieve balance when using different anchor texts:
+Although there’s no standard rule, the following chart showing industry averages will give you an idea of how to achieve balance when using different anchor texts.

 And by “rank high” I mean, have your content appear on the first page of Google’s search results for a query.
 To take that one step further, we want our content to be at the top of the first page, ideally in the first three spots.

-For example, if I’m optimizing my content for “the best smartphones” into Google’s search bar, I would want my content to fall here:
+For example, if I’m optimizing my content for “the best smartphones” into Google’s search bar, I would want my content to fall here.

 Needless to say, as a marketer, you don’t want to go anywhere but Google’s first page.
 And if you think you can get there without the help of backlinks, you’re in for a rocky ride.

-In other words, backlinks remain a crucial ranking factor that will push your website to Google’s first page—and keep it there.
+Backlinks remain a crucial ranking factor that will push your website to Google’s first page—and keep it there.